 Here’s the recipe for Roasted Tomatoes and Onions with Grilled Bread.
 If you try this recipe I hope you’ll come back to leave a rating and a comment.
 I’d love to know what you think!Print

-Roasted Tomatoes & Mushrooms with Grilled Bread
+Roasted Tomatoes and Mushrooms with Grilled Bread

 Rustic bruschetta of roasted tomatoes and mushrooms, red onion, kalamata olives, and grilled bread.
+A great summer appetizer.

 - Prep Time: 25 mins